GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     **MAP_GRID_PEN**
         Sets both :term:`MAP_GRID_PEN_PRIMARY` and :term:`MAP_GRID_PEN_SECONDARY` to
         the value specified.
-This setting is not include in the **gmt.conf** file.
+This setting is not included in the **gmt.conf** file.

     **MAP_GRID_PEN_PRIMARY**
         Pen attributes used to draw primary grid lines in dpi units or